a collaborative solution

 “Consumers are demanding more information about the food products they purchase, but it’s clear that they still don’t trust the brands they buy from, as much as they should,” said Chris Morrison, CMO of Trace One.
 “Retailers need to validate their product ingredients and the origins of those ingredients, and consistently communicate that information throughout the supply chain and with consumers.
 If brands want shoppers to trust their products more, those brand owners must be armed with accurate and reliable product information that enables brand transparency, and ultimately builds consumer confidence and trust.”

-Join the Trace One Network
+Join the Trace One Platform

 and benefit from an innovative